 Sources on School Attendance

-Attendance Works: Executive Director Hedy Chang, can discuss national trends and research on school attendance, as well as state and local strategies for reducing chronic absence.
-Contact her at firstname.lastname@example.org or Catherine Cooney, at 202-487-0048 or email@example.com to set up an interview.
+Attendance Works: Hedy Chang, Executive Director and President, can discuss national trends and research on school attendance, as well as state and local strategies for reducing chronic absence.
+Contact her at firstname.lastname@example.org or Catherine Cooney, Director of Communications, at 202-487-0048 or email@example.com to set up an interview.
 They can also put you in touch with relevant contacts in a variety of localities and states.

-Bob Balfanz, director of the Everyone Graduates Center, can talk about how absenteeism influences graduation rates, as well as about how attendance monitoring has helped improve achievement in Diplomas Now schools.
-Contact Amanda D. Martorana at firstname.lastname@example.org for questions about national research and Angie Cannon at email@example.com for questions about Diplomas Now.
+Bob Balfanz, director of the Everyone Graduates Center at Johns Hopkins University School of Education, can talk about how absenteeism influences graduation rates, and how attendance monitoring has helped improve achievement in schools across the nation, as well as in Diplomas Now schools.
+Contact Amanda D. Martorana at firstname.lastname@example.org for questions about national research and Diplomas Now.